 - Upgrade to a premium WordPress theme

 - Include others from your industry

 Free blogging platforms are great for an amateur blog, as stated before.
 However, they usually come with numerous limitations since they're designed to build blogs, not full-blown professional websites.
 Your first step should be to move away from these platforms as soon as possible.

 A self-hosted WordPress site (WordPress.org, not WordPress.com) provides everything you need to build a beautiful website that has one of the strongest blogging tools integrated right into it.
 Here are a few articles we've published on WordPress hosting if you need help:

 - WordPress hosting overview

 - 5 Reasons for self hosting your WordPress blog

-- How to find the right hosting for your WordPress site
+- Web hosting: Complete guide on how to find the best hosting for WordPress sites

 - Top 10 things to look for when choosing a web host